yyxhdy/yyxhdy.github.io/_pages/about.md

 * March 20, 2019.
 One full paper was accepted to GECCO 2019.
 * December 14, 2018.
 I will serve as the Guest Co-Editor for two special issues at EURASIP Journal on WCN.
 * October 1, 2018.
 One paper was accepted to IEEE TSE.
 * September 16, 2018.
-We wil organize Competition on Evolutionary Multi-task Optimization at CEC 2019.
+We will organize Competition on Evolutionary Multi-task Optimization at CEC 2019.
 * August 30, 2018.
 I will serve as the Lead Guest Editor for a special issue at IEEE TETCI.
 * July 30, 2018.
-We wil organize Special Session on Memetic Computing at CEC 2019.
+We will organize Special Session on Memetic Computing at CEC 2019.

 # Selected Publications ([Full List](https://yyxhdy.github.io/publications/))